-Scholars Guide for Applicants - The UAE
+Scholars Guide for Applicants - China

 Disclaimer: This guide is NOT an official communication from the Rhodes Trust.
-It was prepared by current and alumni Rhodes Scholars with the hope that all candidates have equal access to sufficient guidance for preparing for the Rhodes Scholarship application.
+It was prepared by current and alumni/alumnae China Rhodes Scholars with the hope that all applicants have equal access to adequate guidance for preparing for the Rhodes Scholarship for China.
+This guide also refers to Scholar Guides of Saudi Arabia, India, Malaysia, and Jamaica constituencies.
+Please take this guide with a grain of salt, as it reflects personal experiences and insights rather than official directives.